brettz9/nogin/README.md

 You provide the app (through the `--router` argument) your Express app entry file and optionally other arguments.
 See the next section.

+Besides these changes, there have been subsequent additions as well:

+- Groups, privilege, and user management
+- Additional security like `hostValidation`

 ## Installation & Setup

 1. Install [Node.js](https://nodejs.org/) (minimum version of 10.4.0) and